!!! The iNEXT-Discovery project ended on July 31, 2024 !!!

 Many of our structural biology services will remain available through Instruct-ERIC.

-iNEXT-Discovery offers routine and specialist services guided by expert staff.
-All access aims to stimulate translational research in the expanding fields of structural biology, life sciences and others.
-If you are a cell biologist, a biochemist, a medicinal chemist, working with biomaterials or biotechnology, or from the food sector, and you require information regarding structures of biomolecules or biomolecular interactions from high-end equipment please contact us or apply directly for access.
-We especially also invite researchers with no prior expertise in structural biology to submit research proposals and our access services are available for researchers from academia and industry alike!
+iNEXT-Discovery offers routine and specialist services guided by expert staff to stimulate translational research in the expanding fields of structural biology and other life sciences.
+If you are a cell biologist, biochemist or medicinal chemist, working with biomaterials or biotechnology, or from the food sector, and you require insight into structures of biomolecules or biomolecular interactions, please apply for access.
+We especially also invite researchers without extensive structural biology expertise to submit their research proposals.
+Our access services are available for researchers from academia and industry alike!

-Our research facilities are highly specialized structural biology labs that offer services for:
+The research facilities involved in iNEXT-Discovery are highly specialized structural biology labs that offer services for:

-For getting access you need to bring (or send) the material that you want to study to the facility, such as purified protein, macromolecular complexes, small molecules, DNA, RNA, cells, etc. NB: in case you do not have purified proteins yet, you may consider to contact Instruct-ERIC for their access possibilities!
+For access you need to bring/send the material that you want to study to the facility, such as purified protein, macromolecular complexes, small molecules, DNA, RNA, cells, etc. NB: in case you do not have proper protein samples yet, you may consider Instruct-ERIC protein production possibilities!

-To request services, we use an on-line administration system constantly available for receiving short user proposals.
-In addition, we prepare calls-for-proposals to address specific technology or applications, or to convince non-structural biologists to apply.
+To request services, we use an on-line administration system that is constantly open for short user applications.
+In parallel, we prepare calls-for-proposals for specific technology or applications, or to attract specific non-structural biology communities.
 We have dedicated procedures in place for researchers from industry who wish to secure confidentiality.

 To make use of our access opportunities, please look at our offers, apply immediately or contact us

-iNEXT-Discovery access requests must have a clear 'translational component', bridging structural biology to biomedical, biotechnological, biomaterial, food or environmental research applications.
+All iNEXT-Discovery access requests must have a clear 'translational component' for linking structural biology to biomedical, biotechnological, biomaterial, food or environmental research applications.

-Access should be cross-border (i.e. trans-national), except for applying to our EMBL-facilities.
+Access should be cross-border (i.e. trans-national), except for applying to the EMBL-facilities involved.

-We use a two-tiered reviewing process: independent external researchers evaluate scientific excellence; technical feasibility is judged by the indicated facility staff.
+We use a two-tiered reviewing process with independent external researchers evaluating scientific excellence and technical feasibility being judged separately by the requested facility staff.

 Access provided for approved iNEXT-Discovery projects is essentially free of costs.
-Visits and shipment of samples can be supported, often paid \directly by the facilities.
+Visits and shipment of samples can be supported, often paid directly by participating facilities.

 Every researcher from academia and industry, from Europe and beyond, can apply for access!